 Figure 18-1 Paris arterial filled with cars.
 Source: Tiffany / CC BY-SA 2.0 / Flickr bicycle fatalities.
-In terms of crashes there were 113 bicycle crashes for every 10,000 bicycle trips, making cycling a dangerous task in Paris.
-This explains the very low modal share of cycling (3%).
-On the contrary, there were 19 pedestrian crashes for every 10,000 walking trips, denoting that walking is safer than cycling in Paris.
+In terms of crashes there were 10.4 bicycle crashes for every 1mn bicycle trips, making cycling a dangerous task in Paris.
+This explains the very low modal share of cycling (3%), as cycling is seen as an unsafe means to travel.
+On the contrary, there were 1.5 pedestrian crashes for every 1mn walking trips, denoting that walking is safer than cycling in Paris.
 Walking in Paris also represents 41% of the trips in the city.
 This means that there are more pedestrians to be found on the streets of Paris than cyclists.
-18.4 Air Quality Paris ranks 12th in air quality.
-The annual mean of NO2 concentrations in Paris is 49.56 μg/m3, a value that exceeds the EU limit.
-The annual means for PM10 and PM2.5 are within the EU standards.
-The PM10 and PM2.5 annual mean values for Paris are at 26.87 $\mu$ g/m and at 16 $\mu$ g/m, respectively.
+18.4 Air Quality Paris ranks 12^{th} in air quality.
+The annual mean of NO_2 concentrations in Paris is $49.56 \, \mu g/m^3$, a value that exceeds the EU limit.
+Paris has the 3^{rd} highest NO_2 concentration among the cities in the analysis.
+The annual mean for PM{10} and $PM{2.5}$ are within the EU standards.
+The PM{10} and PM{2.5} annual mean values for Paris are at 26.87 μ g/m3 and at 16 μ g/m3, respectively.
 Paris exceeds the stricter WHO guidelines in all categories.
-This denotes that the bad air quality in Paris is an unseen and potential threat to public health.
+The poor air quality in Paris is an invisible threat to public health.
 A high concentration of particulate matter is extremely dangerous for humans and causes respiratory illnesses and long-term exposure can lead to death.
 In the new climate, air and energy action plan, which Paris adopted beginning of 2018, the mayor expressed intention to get rid of diesel vehicles by 2024 and of petrol vehicles by 2030.
 In 2015, the mayor also has also expressed intention to reduce the NO2 and PM values by 40% and 20% respectively by 2020.
 There are some actions in place like pedestrianising some streets, banning heavy polluting vehicles etc. Paris also has to work more in relationship with the Great Paris area towards a reduction of the flow of individual cars in the whole region.
 18.5 Mobility Management In mobility management Paris ranked 9th rank among the 13 cities analysed.
 The cost of hourly parking on an average is about 38% of the share of the cost of daily food in Paris.
 There is also a 38% increase in travel time due to congestion, denoting a high motor vehicle use.
 The score of Paris could be improved if the city were to implement higher parking prices; smartphone apps for ticketing, as one already exists for scheduling; implement a congestion charge or a similar fiscal instrument to curb air pollution; have more availability of car sharing in the service area (which extends the core Paris city).
 Extending shared mobility and promoting safe bicycle infrastructure could increase performance of Paris in the scoring.